itsjunqing/itsjunqing.github.io/about.md

 Hi there! 👋

-My name is Jun-Qing!
+My name is Junqing!
 I am currently a graduate student of [University of Waterloo](https://uwaterloo.ca/), pursuing a Master of Math in Computer Science with a focus on Databases, Systems and Software Engineering.
 I recently graduated from [Monash University](https://www.monash.edu/), majoring in Computer Science 👨‍💻 studies.

 During my undergraduate studies, I assisted in mentoring freshman students in kickstarting their programming journey.
 My interests vary from time to time and I am currently exploring what the world 🌍 is offering.